Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/mystlab.md

-# Labs
+---
+jupytext:
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.17.1
+kernelspec:
+  name: python3
+  display_name: Python 3 (ipykernel)
+  language: python
+---

++++ {"editable": true, "slideshow": {"slide_type": ""}}

+# (Things will break!)
+Labs-staging
 The labs serve a dual purpose in this text, they enable the reader to apply lessons from this book to real-world examples, and they allow for assessment of the reader's knowledge of the material either through comparing models with reference models through self-assessment or by formal assessment by an external grader.
 It is recommended to do seven to eight labs within a course, as some labs may take longer to fully understand and go through.
 Additionally, lab descriptions are written with a modified ODD (Overview, Design concepts and Details) protocol that is shortened based on the model's requirements
 (e.g: sections that do not apply to the model, or sections that are left to the reader to complete).
 :::{note} A Note on Difficulty Levels
 :class: dropdown